Dry Hair Problems?

 You can feel freer to brush your human hair extensions because they do not shed nearly as much as synthetic hair does.

 Keeping it from tangling and matting can help keep your hair from drying out.
 This practice is also just a good habit to start.
-Brushing your hair goes a long way when it comes to making your extensions look fresh.
+Brushing your hair goes a long way when it comes to making your extensions looking fresh.

 Apply hair oils